-Methods of attack have included armed assaults, suicide bombings (including by child and female bombers), car bombings and fire bombings.
+Methods of attack have included coordinated armed assaults, assassinations, kidnapping, use of improvised explosive devices (IEDs), suicide bombings (including by child and female bombers), car bombings and arson.

-Since September 2015, there have been a number of actual and attempted suicide attacks against IDP (Internally Displaced Persons) facilities in Borno and Adamawa.
+Since September 2015, there have been a number of actual and attempted suicide attacks against IDP (Internally Displaced Persons), camps, markets, places of worship, security force installations, government and educational facilities in Borno and Adamawa.
 There has also been an increase in suicide attacks in central Maiduguri, Borno State since October 2016.

-There are reports that Boko Haram and Islamic State West Africa (ISWA) are actively planning to kidnap foreigners, including in the Bama local government area of Borno state, along the Kumshe-Banki axis.
-There’s a high threat of terrorist kidnapping in areas where there is a Boko Haram or ISWA presence.
-As well as Borno, Yobe, Gombe and Adamawa states in north east Nigeria, this is believed to include some northern and middle belt states including Bauchi, Kano, Kaduna, and Niger states.
+The risk of further terrorist kidnaps is high.
+There are reports that Boko Haram and Islamic State West Africa (ISWA) are continuing to actively plan to kidnap foreigners.
+As well as in Borno, Yobe, Gombe and Adamawa states in north east Nigeria, this is believed to include some northern and middle belt sates including Bauchi, Kano, Kaduna and Niger states.

-If you’re working or travelling in areas where there is a Boko Haram presence, especially in the north-east of Nigeria, you should be aware of the risk of terrorist kidnapping.
-You should exercise vigilance in crowded public places, including religious gatherings and insecure spaces like places of worship, markets, shopping malls, hotels, bars, restaurants, transport hubs and camps for displaced people.
+If you’re working or travelling in areas where there is a Boko Haram or ISWA presence, especially in the north-east of Nigeria, you should be aware of the risk of terrorist kidnapping.
+You should exercise vigilance when travelling, when in crowded public places, including religious gatherings and insecure spaces like places of worship, markets, shopping malls, hotels, bars, restaurants, transport hubs and camps for displaced people.

 Boko Haram and Islamic State West Africa (ISWA)